Synthetic Identity Fraud Detection and Prevention: Best Practices for Companies

 (Moderator) Generali Global Assistance

 Paige Schaffer is CEO of Global Identity and Cyber Protection services for Generali Global Assistance (GGA).
 She has been with the company since 2007.
-She currently sits on three boards and leverages her business acumen in the field to offer GGA solutions to organizations that can provide their customers with a service and experience that brings peace of mind.
+She currently sits on two boards and leverages her business acumen in the field to offer GGA solutions to organizations that can provide their customers with a service and experience that brings peace of mind.
 Ms. Schaffer serves as a voice for the industry advocating for the protection of customers and providing guidance on how to best protect their identities both physically and digitally.

 Paige Schaffer is CEO of Global Identity and Cyber Protection services for Generali Global Assistance (GGA).
 She has been with …